orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 was free from the task of flipping the pages for him.
 Avinash was able to immerse himself in some creative pursuit for hours together on computer and Internet and thus be engaged with some activity or the other.
-Both Avinash's father and his brother, Sanjeev are both happy with this new found capability and the way he keeps himself engaged in his studies.
+Both Avinash's father and his brother, Sanjeev, are both happy with this new found capability and the way he keeps himself engaged in his studies.

 It was very nice to find a solution which was useful and effective.

+For me, Senthil, I found that, I took on a very hard problem in relatable space, dedicated myself to **find a suitable solution**.
+It was satisfying.
+When someone suggest about "scaling" the solution, I say, solutions to disabilities are person specific.
+Needs of each and every person is different, a solution needs to be specific to every person.

 I hope this article provided a glimpse into the process of finding an effective solution for Avinash.
 He uses Dasher effectively for a variety of purposes,